Finnish Creamy Salmon Soup

 6. Step 6:

-Then, with constant stirring, pour flour over the vegetables through a strainer.
+Then, stirring constantly, sift the flour over the vegetables through a fine sieve.

 7. Step 7:

-Cook the onion and carrot for a couple more minutes, stirring the roast continuously.
+Cook the onion and carrot for a couple more minutes, stirring the mixture continuously.

 8. Step 8:

-Pour cream into the pan to the vegetables, mix well and simmer for another 8 minutes.
-Cream for this recipe can be of any fat content, but remember that the higher the percentage of fat content of the products you use, the higher the calorie content of the dish will be.
+Pour the cream into the skillet with the vegetables, stir well, and let it simmer for another 8 minutes.
+You can use cream of any fat content for this recipe, but remember that the richer the products you use, the higher the dish's calorie count.

 9. Step 9: